Jubeklinkz/SQL-Portfolio/README.md

 ### Conditional Logic
 - Using CASE statements inside SELECT queries
+- Aggregate functions (COUNT, SUM, AVG, MIN, MAX), GROUP BY, and HAVING
+- Joining tables using INNER JOIN and LEFT JOIN

 ## Purpose of this Repository
 This portfolio is meant to show my understanding of SQL fundamentals and my ability to write clean, readable queries to answer data-related questions.

-Aggregate functions (COUNT, SUM, AVG, MIN, MAX), GROUP BY, and HAVING have now been added with practical examples.